Gharoor

 Gharoor is a Pakistani drama television series broadcast on PTV Home in 2006.
-It features Saba Qamar, Ahsan Khan, Savera Nadeem, Jana Malik, Saba Hameed, Ashraf Khan and Shakeel in the leading cast.
+It was written by Hassan Nisar and directed by Tehsin Ahmed and Shabbir Ahmed.
+The series stars Saba Qamar, Ahsan Khan, Savera Nadeem, Jana Malik, Saba Hameed, Ashraf Khan, and Shakeel in the leading roles.
 The title track was composed by Shehzad and Timmy, and sung by Riaz Ali Khan and Hina Khan.